ivangfr/springboot-graphql-databases/README.md

 - **author-book-api**

-  1. In a browser, access http://localhost:8080/graphiql
+  1. In a browser, access http://localhost:8080/graphiql;

-  2. Create an author and return the author id
+  2. Create an author and return the author id:
      ```
      mutation {
        createAuthor(authorInput: {name: "Josh Long"}) {